microsoft/api-guidelines/Guidelines.md

 - The first one is a read, having only the `id` specified.
 - The second is an update, conditional on the provided `eTag` matching.
 - The third is an update with no precondition.
-- The fourth is a create, having no `id` specified.
+- The fourth is a create, having no `id` specified, along with a `@conflictBehavior` mandating failure if a matching record already exists.
 - The fifth is a delete, having the `@removed` annotation specified.
 - The sixth is an invocation of the `sendAlert` function.
 - The seventh (in `files`) is a conditional update, specifying a new name and the expected eTag.